The Beer-Lambert Law and Spectrophotometric Analysis

 Introduction

 One of the very first posts on this site introduced the basics of Absorption Spectroscopy and the concepts of Absorbance and Transmittance of light through homogeneous materials.
-In this article we are going to consider this topic in a little more detail through the Beer-Lambert law and use the relationship to determine the concentration of a sample in solution.
+In this article we are going to consider this topic in a little more detail through the Beer-Lambert law and use the relationship to determine the concentration of a test sample in solution.

 Background

 The collision of a UV or visible photon with a molecule results in the absorption of light.
 It follows that if a greater number of molecules are placed in the path of the light beam, then there will be a greater chance of a collision occurring and therefore of absorption.
 Our everyday experience knows this to be true intuitively.
 Think of a glass of some blackcurrant drink.
-The drink appears purple since we know that certain wavelengths are absorbed whilst others are transmitted and pass through easily.
+The drink appears purple since we know that certain wavelengths are absorbed whilst others are transmitted and pass through the solution.
 And we know that it is this that gives the drink its characteristic colour.

 Now if we hold a second glass of the drink behind the first, the colour appears twice as intense.
 We know that less light is able to pass through the two glasses than the one alone.
-It is clear that the probability of a collision between a photon and a light absorbing molecule has increased.
+It is clear that the probability of a collision between a photon and the light absorbing molecule has increased.
 By the same argument, we know that if we dilute the drink its colour intensity will decrease because we have reduced the concentration of the absorbing molecules.
 In this situation, we have decreased the probability of a photon colliding with the light absorbing species.

 The Beer-Lambert Law